The Death of Germanicus: History

 The painting was commissioned by Cardinal Francesco Barberini (1597–1679), nephew of Pope Urban VIII and legate in France.
 The order was probably placed in October 1626, returning from a diplomatic visit to Spain.
 He called on Nicolas Poussin, then a young painter who had recently settled in Rome since 1624, whom he may have known thanks to the poet Giambattista Marino, perhaps through the intermediary of the banker and patron Marcello Sacchetti.
 Barberini had already commissioned a Capture of Jerusalem (Israel Museum) from Poussin, painted around 1625-1626 and given as a gift to Cardinal Richelieu.
 The painting was delivered on January 21, 1628, and a receipt signed by the painter's hand indicates that he obtained the sum of 60 crowns for this work.
 The painting very quickly obtained a great echo because from the following February, Poussin was chosen to paint an altarpiece in Saint Peter's Basilica, The Martyrdom of Saint Erasmus.

 The painting is given by Francesco to his nephew Maffeo Barberini (1631–1685), prince of Palestrina.
 It then remained in the collections of the Barberini Family in Rome and Florence until 1958.
 That year, it was acquired by the Minneapolis Institute of Art with the support of the William Hood Dunwoody Fund.

 Description

 Subject

-Poussin is probably the first painter to examine this subject.
+Poussin is probably the first painter in history to examine this subject.
 This episode in the history of ancient Rome is taken from the Annals of Tacitus.
 It describes the military successes of the Roman general Germanicus, elder brother of Claudius, in the service of the Emperor Tiberius, especially against the Germans, which earned him his nickname.
-He was sent to fight in Syria, but there was opposition from Governor Cnaeus Calpurnius Piso.
-He died suddenly on the spot, in Antioch, accusing Piso of having poisoned him on the orders of Tiberius.
+He was sent to fight in Syria, but there was opposition from Governor Gnaeus Calpurnius Piso.
 He made his wife Agrippina the Elder and the rest of his family swear to avenge his death, enjoying great popularity among the Roman people.
 Poussin undoubtedly learned of Tacitus' text through an Italian translation, which was numerous at the time in Rome.